For SellersSeller Guide

 • Employee Impact: Because the transaction is an asset sale and the Buyer is not hiring the majority of the workforce, the Seller is responsible for terminating the remaining 120 employees.
 This constitutes a "plant closing" under the WARN Act.
 The Seller must provide the required 60-day advance written notice to the affected employees, their union representatives (if applicable), and local government officials before the terminations take effect, which is typically coordinated with the closing date of the sale.
 Failure to provide this notice would expose the Seller to significant liabilities, including back pay and penalties.

-The sale of a business is a transformative event that extends far beyond the transfer of assets and equity; it is a profound transition for the individuals who built and sustain the enterprise.
+The sale of a business is a transformative event, extending beyond asset and equity transfer to profoundly impact the individuals who built and sustain the enterprise.
 For sophisticated operators and investors, managing the human element is not a peripheral concern but a central component of deal execution and value realization.
+DealFlow.ai's approach emphasizes that proprietary, direct-to-seller sourcing creates a durable competitive advantage, ensuring that human capital considerations are integrated from the outset, unlike the often reactive nature of broker-led auctions.

 References